Should Instagrammable interiors even be a commercial goal?

 And is the anti-Instagrammable feeling just the social media equivalent of the patronising assumption that brains and beauty don’t mix?

-“Authentic” is the social media buzzword of the moment.
+“Authentic” was the social media buzzword of the last few years.

-The growing demand for authenticity suggests a clash between creating photogenic spaces and keeping it real.
+The relentless demand for authenticity suggests a clash between creating photogenic spaces and keeping it real.

-A recent article on Dezeen about Instagrammable architecture said this about anti-creative, transitory and clichéd experiences of many so-called Insta-moments –
+A Dezeen article about Instagrammable architecture said this about anti-creative, transitory and clichéd experiences of many so-called Insta-moments –

 “The result is a series of transitory spaces codifed and recognisable the world over, which don’t so much call for us to dwell in them so much as digitally record our presence, capture that moment then move on.